glsp-extensions/semantic-zoom-client/README.md

 NOTE: If the client was started locally, the server should also be started locally.

 Once the server is running, open the `glsp-client/examples/workflow-standalone/app/diagram.html` file in your browser.

+## Performance evaluation

+Information about the performance evaluation can be found in the branch [performance-evaluation](https://github.com/glsp-extensions/semantic-zoom-client/tree/performance-evaluation).